wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 Complete the following to access EdgeCmd on Linux:

 1. Open a terminal window.
-2. Type the following and press Enter.
+2. Type the following in the terminal and press Enter.

    ```bash
    /opt/OSIsoft/EdgeCmd/edgecmd